rodneyshupe/Cookbook/Recipes/Sauces/MustardHomemade.rst

 ----------

 1. Combine all the ingredients, except the horseradish, in a stainless-steel bowl.
-Cover, and let stand for 2-3 days.
+Cover and let stand for 2-3 days.
-2. Put the ingredients in a blender and whiz until as smooth as possible.
-Add 2 to 4 tablespoons of water if the mustard is too thick.
+2. Transfer to a blender and whiz until as smooth as possible, adding 2 to 4 tablespoons of water if the mustard is too thick.
 Blend in the horseradish, if using.